Jwlee134/web-push-demo/README.md

-This is a demo for implementing service worker and web push.
+This is a demo application for implementing service worker and web push.

 ## Getting Started